Smithsonian–Roosevelt African expedition: Results

 Roosevelt and his companions killed or trapped approximately 11,397 animals.
-According to Theodore Roosevelt’s own tally, the figure included about four thousand birds, two thousand reptiles and amphibians, five hundred fish, and 4,897 mammals (other sources put the figure at 5,103).
+According to Theodore Roosevelt's own tally, the figure included about four thousand birds, two thousand reptiles and amphibians, five hundred fish, and 4,897 mammals (other sources put the figure at 5,103).
 Combined with marine, land and freshwater shells, crabs, beetles, and other invertebrates, not to mention several thousand plants, the number of natural history specimens totals 23,151.
 A separate collection was made of ethnographic objects.
-The material took eight years to catalogue.
+All of the material took eight years to catalogue.
 The larger animals that were shot by Theodore and Kermit Roosevelt are listed on pages 457 to 459 of his book African Game Trails.
 The total is 512, of which 43 are birds.
 The number of big game animals killed, was 18 lion, 3 leopard, 6 cheetah, 10 hyena, 12 elephant, 10 buffalo, 9 (now very rare) black rhino and 97 White rhino.
 Most of the 469 larger non big game mammals included 37 species and subspecies of antelopes.
 The expedition consumed 262 of the animals which were required to provide fresh meat for the large number of porters employed to service the expedition.
-Tons of salted animals and their skins were shipped to Washington, D.C..
+Tons of salted animals and their skins were shipped to Washington, D.C.
 The quantity took years to mount, and the Smithsonian shared many duplicate animals with other museums.

 Regarding the large number of animals taken, Roosevelt said, "I can be condemned only if the existence of the National Museum, the American Museum of Natural History, and all similar zoological institutions are to be condemned."
 Some context in considering whether the quantity of animals taken was excessive is that the animals were gathered over a period of ten months and were procured over an area that ranged from Mombasa through Kenya, to Uganda and the Southern Sudan.
 The distance traveled, with side trips, was several thousand kilometers.
 The diversity of larger mammal species collected was such that few individuals of any species were shot in any given area, and the large mammals collected had a negligible impact on the great herds of game that roamed East Africa at that time.
 Apologists for the Roosevelts have pointed out that the number of each big game species shot was very modest by the standards of the time.

 Many hunters of that period, for example, such as Karamoja Bell, had killed over 1,000 elephants each, and the Roosevelts between them killed just eleven.
 In making that comparison, it must be remembered that the hunters were not collecting specimens for museums but were occasionally employed by landowners to clear animals from land that they wanted to use for plantations and frequently as ivory hunters with or without hunting permits or licenses.